shakil2995/simple_theme_switcher/README.md

 # Simple Theme Switcher

 A lightweight Flutter package for easily switching between light and dark themes with minimal setup.
-Built with `flutter_bloc` for efficient state management, this package helps developers implement theme toggling quickly.
+This package simplifies theme management, allowing developers to toggle themes efficiently.

 ---